8 Smart Instagram Bio Hacks You Probably Didn’t Know

 Are you surprised by any of these Instagram bio ideas?
 It goes to show that just because the Instagram app doesn’t allow you to add line spaces, special characters, or multiple links, there are workarounds to build a creative Instagram bio and target the right followers.

 While we may be biased, our favorite Insta bio hack is using a CTA that encourages followers to send a DM.
 Make sure you’ve set up Instagram Automation by ManyChat to give quick replies to anyone who does.
-Not only will you improve engagement, but you’ll also have the opportunity to ease any obstacles your target customer has before purchasing.
+Not only will you improve engagement as you are mastering how to edit your Instagram bio, but you’ll also have the opportunity to ease any obstacles your target customer has before purchasing.